ortexx/localizationjs/readme.md

 gets number in the current locale format using "Intl" library

 ### .currency(num, currency, options)
-gets currency in the current locale format using "Intl" library
+gets a currency in the current locale format using "Intl" library
 __currency__ is string of ISO currency code, for example "USD"

 ### .hasTranslation(key)